Platform9 Managed OpenStack (PMO) Overview

-As a cloud administrator or a self-service user, you can set up and interact with various components of the OpenStack cloud through the Clarity SaaS portal, with zero knowledge of OpenStack, or OpenStack CLI commands.
+As a cloud administrator or a self-service user, you can set up and interact with various components of PMO through the Clarity SaaS portal, with zero knowledge of OpenStack, or OpenStack CLI commands.
 With a few simple clicks, your Platform9 dashboard starts offering visibility into your infrastructure across compute, storage, network, and existing workloads — and your OpenStack cloud is live.
 And as a Platform9 cloud administrator, you can configure and manage OpenStack resources that are to be used by self-service users, with Clarity.

 Orchestration & Application Stacks